DanielLentai-155839/Api-2/README.md

 # Api_cat_2
 # Product API

-This is a REST API built with Django to manage products.
+ThiS is a REST API built with Django to manage products.
 It supports the following operations:

 # Clone the repository:
 `git clone https://github.com/your-username/product-api.git`